Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= WIP 4.4.0 =
+- Updated the German language file.
+Thanks to Oliver Juwig.

 = 4.3.9 =
 - The note to seller field has been removed as it is no longer supported by PayPal.